matthewjholmes/inheritance_zine/contributors/aela.md

 slug: aela
 ---

-I am a student of MAJOR at San Francisco State University.
+I am a first year student at SF State majoring in Nursing.